TheCodingDojo/student_md_docs/CA-OC/exam_info.md

 ---

+## PLAGIARISM

+- You can repurpose / edit learn platform code, stack overflow, or lecture code to make it work for you, HOWEVER if you copy paste LARGE amounts of code **without any changes**, that is considered **plagiarism**.
+Students have been **EXPELLED for plagiarism.**
+- Other examples: cloning entire online repos of a past students exam, sharing exam code with other students, etc. We have had to expel students for these violations as well.

+---

 ## COMMUNICATE WITH YOUR INSTRUCTOR

 - depending on class size, instructor may want to grade your exam with you right as you finish